aidenfoxx/gaussian-background-generator/README.md

-# Gausian Background Generator (Version 0.3)
+# Gausian Background Generator (Version 0.4)
 A script which creates a gaussian blur effect background using a canvas element.
 The effect is similar to that seen in various gaussian background images, however, this script generates the effect dynamically and includes a plesant animation.

 Script example (http://foxx.io/gaussian/).

 ## How it Works
-The script works by cutting circles from multiple stacked canvas layers and then applying a blur effect to result.
+The script works by cutting circles from multiple stacked canvas layers and then applying a blur effect to the result.
 This can be easily understood when the blur effect is removed (http://foxx.io/gaussiannoblur/).

 ## Requirements
 If blur is enabled, the script relies on Mario Klingemanns StackBlur, FastBlur, IntegralBlur or StackBoxBlur plugin (http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html).